|

 assignment of the claim, the LSS CSS will:

-Ensure the C-240 filed is the most recent version.
+the C-240 filed is the most recent version; and

-Determine if all the information and documentation required have
+if all the information and documentation required have been submitted.

-CSS will notify the claimant and request the required
+will notify the claimant and request the required documentation/information.

-information requested by BWC (e.g. court records, medical documents, business
+additional information requested by BWC (e.g., court records, medical

-licensure, marriage records, etc.) or submitted to BWC and related to the
+documents, business licensure, marriage records, etc.) or submitted to BWC and

-calculation of the claimant’s life expectancy, must be imaged by BWC in a
+related to the calculation of the claimant’s life expectancy, must be imaged by

 3. The